anabaei/codeCore/Day42_API_Rails/read.md

 # To access the contents of the response, use `body`.
 # If we get json in return, we can use Ruby's JSON module to parse it.
+# it is loke javascript command  and returns object as a hash
 res_json = JSON.parse(response.body)
 puts res_json